Quantum channels and memory effects: Quantum channels: basic definitions and properties

 \subsection{cq- and qc-channels}

-Besides considering physical transformations which represent the evolution of quantum carriers, in quantum information it is useful to describe processes which map classical inputs into quantum states (cq-channels) or, vice-versa, quantum states into classical inputs (qc-channels).
-Specifically the former define state preparation procedures where a symbol $x$ extracted from a classical alphabet $X$ with probability $p_x$ is {\it encoded} into a state $\rho_Q^{(x)}$ of the quantum system $Q$, thus producing an average density operator $\sum_{x\in X} p_x \rho_Q^{(x)}$. qc-channels instead define measurement procedures which, given $\rho_Q\in \mathfrak{S} ({\cal H}_{Q})$, produce a classical outcomes $x\in X$ with conditional probabilities
+Besides considering physical transformations which represent the evolution of quantum carriers, in quantum information it is useful to describe processes which map classical inputs into quantum states (cq-channels) or, vice-versa, quantum states into classical outputs (qc-channels) -- see Fig. \ref{fig4abc}a-b.
+Specifically the former define state preparation procedures where a symbol $x$ extracted from a classical alphabet $\mathcal{X}$ with probability $p_x$ is {\it encoded} into a state $\rho_Q^{(x)}$ of the quantum system $Q$, thus producing an average density operator $\sum_{x\in \mathcal{X}} p_x \rho_Q^{(x)}$. qc-channels instead correspond to measurement procedures which, given $\rho_Q\in \mathfrak{S} ({\cal H}_{Q})$, produce classical outcomes $x\in \mathcal{X}$ with conditional probabilities